roxcouturier/SIFI_projet/README.md

 ##Results

 Each folder in GitHub named "Table" followed by a number corresponds to a table presented in the article.
-All folders contain CSV result files, a "table_number.R" script to retrieve the results obtained using the execution scripts and calculate the expected values in the table, and a PDF file with the output table.
+All folders contain CSV result files, a "table_number.R" script to retrieve the results obtained using the execution scripts and calculate the expected values in the table, and a csv file with the output table.
 The folders named figures are organized in the same way.

 Attention: In the execution files, you must change the "file_path" to the location where you want to save your simulation results.